Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality: Problem Formulation

 where $\mathcal{C}$, $\mathcal{Q}$, and $\mathcal{X}$ are the feasible domains for the LCT connections, traffic flow rates, and routing paths, respectively.
-Here, we write the problem in the standard minimization, i.e., to maximize $\sum_{(s,s')} q^{s,s'}$, we minimize its negative.
-The problem is a mixed-integer programming and is NP-hard.
+Here, we write the problem in the standard minimization form, i.e., to maximize $\sum_{(s,s')} q^{s,s'}$, we minimize its negative.
+Problem~\eqref{eq:prob:constrainted_routing_and_matching:primal} is the physical mixed-integer formulation built from the geometric/orbital system model.
+To analyse its hardness, we use the standard threshold decision version of this optimization problem, since any exact solver for the optimization problem could answer the threshold question by comparing the optimum throughput with $\zeta$.
+For a fixed snapshot and a target throughput $\zeta$, we keep the same feasible set as~\eqref{eq:prob:constrainted_routing_and_matching:primal}, namely $\mathbf{c}\in\mathcal{C}$, $\mathbf{x}\in\mathcal{X}$, $\mathbf{q}\in\mathcal{Q}$, and the link-rate constraint \eqref{eq:const:path:flow_rate}.
+The decision question asks whether this feasible set contains any solution whose served throughput is at least $\zeta$.
+This fixed-snapshot threshold decision problem is the abstract snapshot joint matching and routing (AS-JMR) problem defined as follows.